 There are other ways that a search engine might use to decide how important a web page might be, including actually attempting to see how many people actually visit and use that page.

-Google, Yahoo, and Bing all offer browser toolbars that provide a number of useful features, including a toolbar search, and which all could possibly collect information about which web sites that people using those toolbars visit.
+Google, Yahoo, and Bing all offer browser toolbars that provide many useful features, including a toolbar search.
+All could collect information about which websites people use those toolbars visit.
 The search engines could also collect information about the pages people visit by accessing information from the Internet Service Providers (ISPs) that people use to connect to the Web.

-The authors of the patent filing tell us that there are a number of benefits to using an approach based upon web browsing history information instead of considering links between pages.
+The authors of the patent filing tell us that there are many benefits to using an approach based upon web browsing history information instead of considering links between pages.

 1) The data mined about the actual use of a web page may be a more accurate view of that page’s importance than the links pointing to a page.

-2) Other ways to rank web pages require the construction of a computationally expensive map of web pages and links between those pages, to determine their relative importance instead of just measuring the traffic to a page.
+2) Other ways to rank web pages require constructing a computationally expensive map of web pages and links between those pages, to determine their relative importance instead of just measuring the traffic to a page.

-3) Measuring web browsing history of a page is an incremental approach – new browsing data can be added to known values.
-Using methods of ranking pages based upon links means reconstructing a new map of web pages and links on a regular basis.
+3) Measuring the web browsing history of a page is an incremental approach – new browsing data can be added to known values.
+Using ranking pages based upon links means reconstructing a new map of web pages and links regularly.

 The patent application from Yahoo is: